-- · No Magnitude Trigger (however, Channel Trigger is available). - Possible limitation of movement on the operating region curve to avoid alias corruption of the measured signal.
-This depends on the settings of Center Frequency, Span, Sample Mode, and Number of Frequency Points.
+- No Magnitude Trigger (however, Channel Trigger is available). - Possible limitation of movement on the operating region curve to avoid alias corruption of the measured signal.
+This depends on the settings of Center Frequency, Span, Sample Mode, and number of Frequency Points.
 There is also potential interference due to the alias products of out-of-band signals.
-(See Section 6.) - No built-in wideband calibrator.
+(See Table 5.) - No built-in wideband calibrator.
 The frequency response corrections are determined from factory data.

-5 Time and Frequency Span Operating Region
+Time and Frequency Span Operating Region

-The operating region curves for the broadband VSAs are different from those of standard VSAs because the Main Time Length may be limited for some sample rate, center frequency, and span combinations.
+The operating region curves for the broadband 89600 and oscilloscope combination are different from those of standalone 89600 VSAs because the Main Time Length may be limited for some sample rate, center frequency, and span combinations.
 The differences are due to three hardware characteristics of the wideband ADCs in the InfiniiVision Series oscilloscopes: